webbestmaster/css-module-flow-loader/readme.md

 ### Support for other file extensions

-To support `.scss`, `.sass`, `.scss.module` or similar files extensions you need to update your `.flowconfig` file with the following section:
+To support `.scss`, `.sass` or similar files extensions you need to update your `.flowconfig` file with the following section:

 ```
 [options]